Illegal skin lighteners

 We've compiled a list of products found to contain illegal ingredients by trading standards across London and elsewhere.
 It's available via the London Trading Standards website.
 The list is just a small snapshot though, as there are hundreds of different brands from around the world.
 Some products are available in two or more versions depending on the countries they're intended to be marketed in.
-Many leading brands are reformulated with new ingredients, if you're selling skin lighteners you must check the labelling and contact us if you have any questions.
+Many leading brands are reformulated with new ingredients; so if you're selling skin lighteners, you must check the labelling and contact us if you have any questions.

 Prosecution of sellers

-Traders of these illegal products can be fined and sent to prison.
-They can also have their assets taken if they've benefited from illegal activity.
+Traders of these illegal products can be given unlimited fines and sent to prison.
+They can also have their assets confiscated if they've benefited from illegal activity.
 Any illegal products found can be seized by Trading Standards or the MHRA.

-Since 2002, we've successfully prosecuted 41 companies or individuals from 20 businesses based in Peckham and Walworth.
+Since 2002, Southwark Council has successfully prosecuted 56 companies or individuals from 29 businesses, mainly based in Peckham and Walworth.
 Sentences have included the UK's first ever prison sentence for such offences of 20 months.
 Total fines and costs amount to £486,000 to the end of 2020.